Forests Upwards & Outwards

 Zesty Citrus Garden.
 The Zesty Citrus Garden is full of beautiful, blooming citrus flavors for your favorite dishes, salads, desserts, dips sauces, and marinades.
 Buongon Salad, fresh Limonsito juice, and CocoLemon Yogurt are some of my favorite citrus treats.
 Fruit juice and zest from limonsito, biasong lemon, kumquat and pomelo also flavor party juices, teas, and tasty cocktails.
 For these recipes, check out the ebook or our other recipe books.

-In the Zesty Citrus Garden, youโ€™ll have a beautiful collection dwarf citrus trees โ€“both native and naturalized species.
+In the Zesty Citrus Garden, youโ€™ll have a beautiful collection of dwarf citrus trees โ€“both native and naturalized species.
 These tasty trees not only flavor your meals, they also nurture essential pollinators like stingless bees and native butterflies.

 In this design, the numbers represent the following fruitful plants: 1-Passionfruit; 2-Dwarf Tacunan Lubi; 3-Buongon; 4-Limonsito; 5-Biasong; 6-Lemon; 7-Makrut Lime, 8-Kumquat; 9-Dayap Lime; 10-Cabuyao